YOU´LL LOVE THIS 3-DAY CHICAGO ITINERARY

 ℹ️ It is also one of the great spring and fall destinations to visit in the US.

 What to Pack for a Your 3-Day Chicago Itinerary

-- Make sure you pack a jacket with your shorts and t-shirts for a summer trip because storms can come in quickly and drop the temps dramatically.
+ℹ️ Thus, pack accordingly and dress in layers, because storms can come in quickly and drop the temps dramatically.